-Computing skills are the ability to use technology to achieve your desired outcome.
-Basic computing skills required at university level include accessing your Griffith accounts, printing lecture notes, saving files to a variety of places and writing and submitting assignments online.
+The ability to use technology to achieve a desired outcome is efficient and effective.
+Basic computing skills required at university level include accessing your Griffith accounts, printing lecture notes, saving files to a variety of places and writing, formatting and submitting assignments online.

-Having computing skills helps allows you to focus on your discipline content and not on doing battle with the computer!
+Strong computing skills allow you to organise your timetables, collaborate with others and focus on your discipline content rather than on doing battle with the computer!